 Upon completion of a doctoral dissertation in the Connell School of Nursing, the graduate may request an embargo for not more than two years without special permission.
-To request an extension beyond two years, but for no more than five years, the graduate must submit a written request with rationale to the Associate Dean of Graduate Programs.
-The Associate Dean of Graduate Programs and the dissertation committee chair (and co-chair, if any) must approve any request for an extension beyond two years.
+To request an extension beyond two years, but for no more than five years, the graduate must submit a written request with rationale to the Associate Dean of Academic Affairs and Faculty Development.
+Associate Dean of Academic Affairs and Faculty Development.
+Associate Dean of Academic Affairs and Faculty Development (and co-chair, if any) must approve any request for an extension beyond two years.
 Permission will only be granted for specific and extraordinary reasons, such as the graduate's intention to publish work from the dissertation in a journal or book with a publisher that restricts consideration of manuscripts derived from dissertations that have been made available online.
 It is the graduate's responsibility to request an extension of the dissertation embargo.
 Permission is not guaranteed.

 Students who propose to conduct dissertation research that utilizes existing data or specimens that are not solely owned by the student should anticipate and discuss any data use or publication restrictions with the owner(s) of the data prior to the dissertation proposal hearing.
 Any such restrictions should be addressed at the dissertation proposal hearing and approved by the dissertation committee and chair.
-If data use restrictions or agreements may result in a subsequent request for an embargo extension beyond two years, it is preferred that the request be submitted to the dissertation chair(s) and the Associate Dean of Graduate Programs at the time of the dissertation proposal hearing.
+If data use restrictions or agreements may result in a subsequent request for an embargo extension beyond two years, it is preferred that the request be submitted to the dissertation chair(s), Ph.D. program director and the Associate Dean of Academic Affairs and Faculty Development at the time of the dissertation proposal hearing.